What’s the big deal?

 So is it Wrong?

 Many individuals who love God and His Word believe that a husband is the head of the family and a woman’s role is to submit.
-That is not wrong to the degree that it reflects and honors Jesus.
-Unfortunately, the idea of “roles” in marriage supersedes the image of God and His love for each individual.
-The assumption is that a man is loving his wife, treating her as a person of equal value, worth, calling, and intimacy with God.
+It is not wrong to live cooperatively, complementing one another in a way that reflects and honors Jesus.
+God is not reflected in a marriage where “roles” supersede the image of God and His love for each one.

 But sin…

-When a man exerts power over his wife, it is not a relationship built on mutuality–the way Jesus sees us, “neither Jew nor Greek, there is neither slave nor freeman, there is neither male nor female; for you are all one in Christ Jesus.”
-(Galatians 3:28) This type of relationship views the husband as “better than” or “more than.”
-He is entitled to privileges of service and preference because he is the husband.
-Not only does he feel entitled, he makes demands and enforces punishment on his wife when she doesn’t meet his expectations.
-This includes controlling her time, agenda, whereabouts, and relationships.
+When a man uses his wife instead of loving her, he fails to see her the way Jesus does: “There is neither Jew nor Greek, there is neither slave nor freeman, there is neither male nor female; for you are all one in Christ Jesus.”
+(Galatians 3:28) If he sees himself as “better than” or “more than,” he feels entitled to privileges of service and preference because he is the husband.
+This leads to demands and punishment when his wife and children don’t meet his expectations.
+It may include controlling her time, agenda, whereabouts, and relationships.
 Control that usurps God is sinfully wrong.
 It hi-jacks the image of God instead of promoting and protecting it.

 - Choice: God expresses choice in creation and salvation.
 He has the sovereign right and ability to make decisions.